 How Much Fresh Air Does Your Home Need?

 Without good ventilation, the air in your home quickly becomes stagnant.
 Stale air means many harmful air pollutants remain in your breathing space longer.

-Without correct ventilation, fresh air in your home easily becomes stagnant.
-Stale air means that the many harmful air pollutants remain in our breathing spaces longer.
-For most, we don’t think twice about the ventilation in our homes, offices and indoor spaces.
+For most we don’t think twice about the ventilation in our homes, offices and indoor spaces.
 You may have no idea if your home needs more ventilation.
-Some quick factors to watch out for are increased allergies or respiratory illness and excessive moisture.
-So, to keep such things at bay, how much fresh air does your house really need?
+Some quick factors to watch out for are increased allergies or respiratory symptoms and excessive indoor moisture.
+But to keep things at bay, how much fresh air does your house really need?

 The answer is of course dependent on the size of the indoor space.
 The technical breakdown?
-The ideal air exchange rate for residential spaces is 0.35 air changes per hour or not less than 15 cfm (that’s cubic feet per minute—a measure of volume of air or gas in a space) per minute per person.
+The ideal air exchange rate for residential spaces is 0.35 air changes per hour or not less than 15 cfm (that’s cubic feet per minute—a measure of the volume of air or gas in a space) per minute per person.
 This is the rule of thumb.
 You likely aren’t sure what that means or exactly how to apply it to your space, but just know, it means a lot of fresh air and proper air circulation.
-As indoor air quality experts, we can help ensure your living space has the proper ventilation necessary.

 How To Properly Ventilate Your Home